 The nonconformance records shall be analysed to assess the existence of trends in the occurrence of nonconformances.

-1 This analysis should be aimed at detecting conditions which can lead to new nonconformances and verify the effectiveness of the implementation of the corrective actions performed for previous nonconformances.
+1 This analysis aims at detecting conditions which can lead to new nonconformances and verify the effectiveness of the implementation of the corrective actions performed for previous nonconformances.

-2 The analysis of records should also be aimed at extracting lessons learned, useful for preventing the repetition of mistakes or reinforcing successful practices.
+2 The analysis of records aims at extracting lessons learned, useful for preventing the repetition of mistakes or reinforcing successful practices.

 The supplier shall define a frequency of the reviews which is appropriate to the volume of nonconformances, but not less than quarterly.